Transporting waste

 • Check the council development consent and environment protection licence for the waste facility to make sure it can lawfully accept the waste.

-• Provide the waste facility with details of the waste (classification, origin and quantity)
+• Provide the waste facility with details of the waste (including classification, origin and quantity)

 • Ensure any vehicle used for the transport of waste is constructed and maintained to prevent spillage of waste.

-• Check the containers used to transport waste are secured safely on the vehicle.
+• Check any containers used to transport waste are secured safely on the vehicle.

 • Ensure that any waste that is transported by a vehicle is covered during its journey (unless the waste consists solely of tyres and/or scrap metal).